maxvp/resume-python/README.md

 4. Open `resume.pdf` in a PDF viewer (Preview on Mac, Adobe, SumatraPDF on Windows, etc.).
 5. Edit and save `resume.yaml`.
 The PDF will auto-regenerate and the viewer will auto-refresh.
 6. Export `resume.html` and `resume.pdf`.

+To make changes to HTML/CSS, edit the HTML/CSS section in `generate_resume.py`, then re-run the script to render changes.